Agostino Marchetto: Early career and diplomacy

-Advocacy as a Curial official
+Curial official

 On 6 November 2001, he was named Secretary of the Pontifical Council for the Pastoral Care of Migrants and Itinerants.

 In that role he frequently commented on current issues in language calculated to draw headlines.
 In 2006, Marchetto tied the World Cup in Germany to human trafficking for prostitution, giving “some 'red cards' ... to this industry, to its clients", and the host country.
 In 2007, he called homelessness a "global pandemic" that merits a global response on the scale of to HIV/AIDS.
 In 2009, he criticized the Berlusconi government of Italy for repatriating Libyans intercepted at sea.
 He objected to a new Italian immigration law that made clandestine movement a criminal offense, calling that feature the law's "original sin".
 He denounced the Sarkozy government in France for expelling Roma people en masse, assigning collective guilt and ignoring individual responsibility.

 He resigned his curial position on 25 August 2010.

+On 9 July 2023, Pope Francis announced he plans to make him a cardinal at a consistory scheduled for 30 September.
+At that consistory he was made cardinal deacon of Santa Maria Goretti.

 Historian of the Second Vatican Council

-Marchetto is a prominent interpreter of the Second Vatican Council.
+Marchetto is a prominent interpreter of the Second Vatican Council and has been described by Pope Francis as "the best hermeneutician of the Second Vatican Council".